outworkers/phantom/README.md

 The Apache Cassandra version used for auto-embedding Cassandra during tests is: ```val cassandraVersion = "2.1.0-rc5"```.

+To stay up-to-date with our latest releases and news, follow us on Twitter: @websudos.

 <a id="table-of-contents">Table of contents</a>
 ===============================================